 Mana Choila – Boiled meat

-While Mana Choila is prepared by boiling the meat in the water; this is the optional way of making choila where it’s not possible to manage fire and also the easiest method.
-But if you want to taste the real authentic taste of Newari style choila then you cannot rely on this.
+While Mana Choila is prepared by boiling the meat in water; this is the optional way of making choila where it’s not possible to manage fire and also the easiest method.
+But if you want to taste the authentic Newari style choila then you cannot rely on this.